Everyone knows what boutique pedals

 -Compression is definitely needed.
 Not too much to squash everything into a flat mush but enough to keep things level.

--I don't claim my sounds here are astounding.
+-Loads of people say that you should try reverb before distortion.
+I've done it with so many units and it's always sounded shit. -I don't claim my sounds here are astounding.
 I'm using the wrong guitar and there's no amp which would compress things a great deal more.
 If I buy S-Gear in the future, I'll re-record it to see how it makes a difference.

 Plugins used: